Union, Missouri

 Union is a city in and the county seat of Franklin County, Missouri, United States.
 It is located on the Bourbeuse River, 50 mi southwest of St. Louis.
-The population was 10,204 at the 2010 census, with the city showing the highest growth rate (32%) in Franklin County over the previous decade.
+The population was 12,348 at the 2020 census.

 History

 Union was founded in 1826 and designated as the county seat in 1827.
 The city is named for the ideal of political unity.
 A post office called Union has been in operation since 1827.

 Early German settlers established themselves in and around Franklin County, including what would later be known as Union.
 German architecture, culture, and especially surnames are still prevalent around Union and surrounding areas.
 Depending on the definition, the city is within or near a region known as the Missouri Rhineland.

 Geography

 The city is located on the northwest side of the Bourbeuse River.
 US Route 50 passes through the city and I-44 is approximately five miles to the east.
 Washington, on the Missouri River, is seven miles to the north on Missouri Route 47.

 According to the United States Census Bureau, the city has a total area of 9.16 sqmi, all land.